C#.NET Library

 bytes will be returned.

 Note: This is a non-blocking function, so be sure to use the appropriate process controls to make sure the results are available when desired.
-See the following Microsoft documentation for additional information.
+See the the following Microsoft documentation for additional information.

 using UbiqSecurity;